 The preparation of financial statements in conformity with GAAP requires management to make a number of significant estimates and assumptions.
-These include estimates of fair value of Excess MSRs and MSRs (collectively, "Servicing Related Assets"), RMBS, derivatives and credit losses including the period of time during which the Company anticipates an increase in the fair values of securities sufficient to recover unrealized losses on those securities, and other estimates that affect the reported amounts of certain assets and liabilities and disclosure of contingent assets and liabilities as of the date of the interim consolidated financial statements and the reported amounts of certain revenues and expenses during the reporting period.
-It is likely that changes in these estimates (e.g., valuation changes due to supply and demand, credit performance, prepayments, interest rates, or other reasons) will occur in the near term.
+These include estimates of: the fair value of Excess MSRs and MSRs (collectively, "Servicing Related Assets"); RMBS and derivatives; credit losses, including the period of time during which the Company anticipates an increase in the fair values of RMBS sufficient to recover unrealized losses on those RMBS; and other estimates that affect the reported amounts of certain assets, revenues, liabilities and expenses as of the date of, and for the periods covered by, the interim consolidated financial statements.
+It is likely that changes in these estimates will occur in the near term.
 The Company's estimates are inherently subjective in nature.
-Actual results could differ from the Company's estimates and differences may be material.
+Actual results could differ from the Company's estimates, and the differences may be material.